Drug and Alcohol Prevention Program – Biennial Review

 - The number of drug- and alcohol-related violations and fatalities occurring on the campus or as part of their activities that are reported to campus officials;

 - The number and types of sanctions the IHEs impose on students or employees as a result of such violations or fatalities.

 Med Academy acknowledges its legal obligation to conduct a biennial review of compliance with the Drug-Free Schools and Communities Act and authorized an administrative review to be conducted to determine if the institute fulfills the requirements of the previously mentioned Federal regulations.
 The President and the Administration is responsible for conducting the review and reporting on the findings.
 The purpose of this report is to comply as best as possible, using data collected over the past two years, and to give evidence of the procedures in place for subsequent biennial reports.

 The intention of this document is to meet the legal requirement of conducting a biennial review and also to summarize the programs and activities related to alcohol and drug prevention on the campus Med Academy during the 2015-2016 and 2016- 2017 academic years.

 The following information was examined for the biennial review:

-?
-Standards of conduct that prohibit unlawful possession, use or distribution of illicit drugs and alcohol on school property or as a part of its activities;
+- Standards of conduct that prohibit the unlawful possession, use or distribution of illicit drugs and alcohol on school property or as a part of its activities;

 The federally mandated policy about alcohol and other drugs will be discussed in more detail with students during orientation.
 In addition, the alcohol and drug policy will be presented to all employees with the distribution of the Employee Handbook.